Raunak-Sarmacharya/LocalCooksCommunity/docs/microlearning-system.md

 - **Continuing Education** - Advanced modules for career progression
 - **Professional Networks** - Connection with NL chef associations

-This comprehensive training system ensures new chefs in Newfoundland are fully prepared for Food Handler Certification, licensing requirements, and professional success in the food service industry.
+This comprehensive training preparation system ensures new chefs in Newfoundland are fully prepared for skillpass.nl Food Handler Certification, licensing requirements, and professional success in the food service industry.